artingu/pocketacid/README.md

 ## Controls

-corrode assumes a controller layout similar to that of a typical Xbox/Playstation controller, with two sticks and four shoulder buttons.
+Pocket Acid assumes a controller layout similar to that of a typical Xbox/Playstation controller, with two sticks and four shoulder buttons.
 The buttons are named as follows: